 Characters - 8/10

 Stand Alone Complex is story-driven, and if one comes in expecting to get a whole lot of backstory and development on characters, they may be disappointed.
 The cast is all likable and cool, but the show pretty much trades it's character development time in to spend it's hours weaving the plot.
-Motoko is a favorite for obvious reasons, being a rare strong-willed and non-cliche woman who can get the job done.
+Motoko is a favorite for obvious reasons, being a rare strong-willed and non-cliche female avatar who can get the job done.
 She never waivers, and she doesn't stay predictably hard during the course of the show either.
 Batou was probably my second favorite behind the Major, and he gets blessed being the focus of some great moments that show off his skills.
 Togusa was another character I found myself respecting the longer I watched.
 He's definitely the kind of guy that could have been written poorly and turned into a hated face of an anime.
 I also enjoyed the Tachikoma and they actually may be the ones who technically got the most development of the show, and I loved their last few appearances.

 Overall - 9.5/10